Date: March 4, 2023

 Ishara Art Foundation is pleased to collaborate with Art Dubai on the Artist Commission for 2023.
 The Artist Commission is a non-profit initiative developed in partnership with a range of local and international cultural partners.
 Themed around food, community, celebration and hope, the initiative this year comprises of daily performances and food-based experiences through new site-specific works of artists selected by South Asia’s leading institutions and the participating galleries of Art Dubai.

 After Reaching Boiling Point revolves around Péz, a water and rice preparation that has been a source of nourishment for farmers working on the fields in Maharashtra and the Konkan region of India.
 The project comprises of freshly cooked Péz served as shots, a ‘Recipe Book of Resistance’ and a performance installation by Yalgaar.

 The recipe for Péz emerged from conditions where resources were limited.
 It is a preparation that was also served in prisons in form of gruel since the colonial period in British India.
 While variations of it are found far and wide, it is recognised today as comfort food with medicinal properties among the privileged, while the history of caste and class oppression associated with it have been erased.
 ‘After Reaching Boiling Point’ casts this preparation together with stories, poems and songs of resistance emerging from social, anti-caste struggles in 20th and 21st century India.

 The project germinates from the values and ideas of Lumbung practices in Documenta 15, of which Patil, Sinha and Yalgaar were participants.
 This commission is an invitation of the Ishara Art Foundation in collaboration with Art Dubai.

-After Reaching Boiling Point will be performed at Art Dubai 2023 on Saturday, 4th March at 7 PM.
+After Reaching Boiling Point was performed at Art Dubai 2023 on Saturday, 4th March at 7 PM.

 About the Artists